![]() |

 Section 605.60 Qualifications of the Employees of the Firm

-a) Because the contractor and its subcontractors will be responsible for performing a variety of activities, as set forth in this Part and Part 601, ranging from designing a facility to negotiating plans for impact assistance with local governments, when selecting a contractor to design, develop, construct, operate and close a low-level radioactive waste disposal facility, the Director will only select a proposer that has or will obtain a qualified staff which will be assigned to the project and which meets the requirements listed below.
-The employee qualifications below are minimum requirements for the contractor and must be met collectively by the contractor's staff; the qualifications need not be met by a single individual.
+a) Because the contractor and its subcontractors will be responsible for performing a variety of activities, as set forth in this Part and 32 Ill.
+Adm.
+Code 601, ranging from designing a facility to negotiating plans for impact assistance with local governments, when selecting a contractor to design, develop, construct, operate and close a low-level radioactive waste disposal facility, the Agency will only select a proposer that has or will obtain a qualified staff that will be assigned to the project and that meets the requirements of this Section.
+The employee qualifications listed in this Section are minimum requirements for the contractor and must be met collectively by the contractor's staff; the qualifications need not be met by a single individual.

 1) Project Manager

-B) The Project Manager will be required to work with the Department to ensure that the project is proceeding in accordance with the provisions of the contract and in accordance with the requirements of the Illinois Low-Level Radioactive Waste Management Act.
+B) The Project Manager will be required to work with the Agency to ensure that the project is proceeding in accordance with the provisions of the contract and in accordance with the requirements of the Act.

 2) Senior Project Engineer.
 The Senior Project Engineer will be responsible for approving all engineering plans, designs, drawings, reports, specifications and other engineering documents on behalf of the contractor.
 Therefore, the Senior Project Engineer shall:

-A) Be a Registered Professional Engineer registered in Illinois by the Department of Registration and Education in accordance with The Illinois Professional Engineering Act (Ill.
-Rev. Stat.
-1985, ch.
-111, pars.
-5101 et seq.), or be a Registered Professional Engineer in another state and be eligible for reciprocal registration within six months; and
+A) Be a Professional Engineer licensed in Illinois by the Department of Financial and Professional Regulation in accordance with the Illinois Professional Engineering Practice Act of 1989 [225 ILCS 325] or be a Professional Engineer licensed in another state and be eligible for reciprocal licensure within six months; and

 3) Mechanical Engineer.
 If the proposer's plan requires the services of a mechanical engineer, the mechanical engineer shall:

-A) Be a Registered Professional Engineer registered in Illinois by the Department of Registration and Education in accordance with The Illinois Professional Engineering Act, or be a Registered Professional Engineer in another state and be eligible for reciprocal registration within six months; or
+A) Be a Professional Engineer licensed in Illinois by the Department of Financial and Professional Regulation in accordance with the Professional Engineering Practice Act of 1989 [225 ILCS 325] or be a Professional Engineer licensed in another state and be eligible for reciprocal licensure within six months; or

 B) Have a degree in mechanical engineering and at least five years experience as a mechanical engineer.